openjs-foundation/cross-project-council/proposals/stage-1/PROJECT_ONBOARDING/NEW_PROJECT_APPLICATION.md

 ## Release Methodology and mechanics

 How often do you release and where are the releases made.
-Do you have an LTS program?
+Do you have a Long-Term Support (LTS) program?

 ## List of Committers